Up to now, you’ve been able to use Buy Now Pay Later with no impact on your credit report, but all that is about to change.

 BNPL to appear on your credit file

-From summer 2022, data about the use of Buy Now Pay Later (BNPL) will appear on consumer credit reports and show in the history.
+From the summer of 2022, data about the use of Buy Now Pay Later (BNPL) will begin to appear on consumer credit reports and show in the history.

 TransUnion is the first Credit Referencing Agency to start reporting this information.
 However, it also means the free credit report from Credit Karma will also show this information (as they use TransUnion data).